 there's no easy button

-I could hardly walk down the hall at the end of each day because my hips and legs were practically crippled from standing and crawling and bending and lifting.
-During the weekdays I worked and on the weekends and holidays I'd leave one 17 year old son at home to drive my other 15 year old son, who was on the Alberta Freestyle Mogul team at the time, to training and events hours away.
-My husband ran his own business, working long hours, making it seem like we were ships passing in the night.
+I could hardly walk down the hall at the end of each day because my hips and legs were almost crippled from standing, crawling, bending and lifting.
+During the weekdays I worked and on the weekends and holidays I'd leave one 17 year old son at home to drive my other 15 year old son, who was on an elite provincialn ski team, to training and events hours away.
+My husband ran his own business, working long hours.
+Small business calls for duty from everyone in the family!

-I was in the trenches, one foot in front of the other, no time to breathe.
+I was in the trenches, one foot in front of the other.

-I didn't really get it then, but what was happening to me was change.
-And it didn't feel good.
-Dissatisfaction was starting to weigh heavy on my joy and satisfaction, and I didn't like living that way.
+I didn't get it then, but I was in the thick of change.
+Wanting it, needing, it.
+And it was calling me, bad.
+Dissatisfaction weighed heavy on everything.
+The joy in my life.
+My job satisfaction.
+And I wan't going down that way.
 It wasn't who I wanted to be.
 In my work, my home, my life.

-Why?
-Because I wanted to help somewhere else.
-And I'm not the only one who's ever felt the feelings I just talked about.
-In schools everywhere teachers go through the roller coaster of phases each year ~ anticipation, survival, disillusionment, rejuvenation, reflection, anticipation ~ do it again.
-The years just keep going.
-At some point we start running for our lives spending more time in the survival, disillusionment phases.
+Somewhere, we start running for our lives.
+Spending more time in the survival, disillusionment phases.
 And in this serving profession of education, where we've got children on our watch, we keep putting everyone else first.
 Not paying attention to our own human needs.
-Leading to burnout, exhaustion, impatience, jadedness.
+Leading to burnout, exhaustion, impatience, resentment.